Daughters of Jerusalem, I charge you

 - Did the victim intentionally (unconsciously or otherwise) trigger the abuser through their own actions?

 It’s time to have an honest conversation about these questions and their regular habit of showing up within sexual assault scenarios.
 There is a public dialogue beginning to tackle the first four.
 There is rarely even a peep with regards to the last two.
 But it is the last two that so often affect the most defenseless of victims – children.
-These questions, and their logical answers, take us back to chemistry – a chemistry that preys upon a design that was good in the beginning but through sin has been turned into a masterful weapon against the vulnerable in our midst.
+These questions, and their logical answers, take us back to chemistry – a chemistry that preys upon a design that was good in the beginning but through sin may be turned into a masterful weapon against the vulnerable in our midst.

 A child’s mind is not ready to awaken love.
 They do not have the resources or maturity to handle conflicting messages of feels good/is bad.
 This is why children willingly inhale gallons of candy without a single twinge of awareness that two hours from now they will undoubtably suffer the consequences.
 The immediate result of pleasure creates a chemical loop that draws them back for more.
 Unless parents and care-providers skillfully associate the painful consequences with the fleeting pleasure, the child will never fully grasp that just because something feels good doesn’t mean it is good.
 But what do we do when we don’t know that a child is consuming gallons of candy?
 How do we help them associate that tummy ache with their earlier experience?
 And what about children whose introduction to gorging on candy was coerced?